Rmjflask

 app.run()

-Flask & Python: Understanding the Connection
+Flask and Python: Understanding the connection

-Scheduled Jobs with Flask: APScheduler
+Scheduled jobs with Flask: APScheduler

 APScheduler is a popular Python library that provides a job scheduling mechanism for applications.
 It can be seamlessly integrated with Flask to automate tasks and execute them at predefined intervals.
 To use APScheduler with Flask, follow this tutorial using Python code: